opentripplanner/OpenTripPlanner/docs/sandbox/DigitransitEmissions.md

 ### Configuration
-To enable this functionality, you need to add the "Co2Emissions"  feature in the `otp-config.json` file.
+To enable this functionality, you need to enable the "Co2Emissions"  feature in the `otp-config.json` file.

 ```json